clj-pour/pour/README.md

 The Arity-3 version can take an `env` argument in the first position.

 Here the user can specify an environment, or context, in which the query is operating.
-The user can supply a map of `resolvers` which, when present, will be used preferentially over direct access to the value, as in the example below.
+The user can supply a map of keys to resolver functions on the `resolvers` key on the env  which, when present, will be used preferentially over direct access to the value, as in the example below.

 Resolvers are functions that take two arguments - `env` and the current `node` upon which it is operating.